 Plans for developing library programming that helps prepare young children to contribute to the economic viability of their communities through creativity and innovation has received a significant grant from the Institute of Museum and Library Services (IMLS).

 Funds of $248,986 have been awarded to a proposal submitted by School of Information Studies (iSchool) faculty member Marilyn Arnone, research associate professor and associate professor of practice.
 The project, supported by National Leadership Grants for Libraries programming funds, is titled, “Making the Literacy-Innovation Connection for Rural Libraries and their Youngest Patrons.”
-Co-principal investigator on the project is retired iSchool faculty member and research professor Ruth Small.
+Co-principal investigator on the project is iSchool faculty member emerita and research professor Ruth Small.

 The proposal supports the development of literacy and innovation skills in children grades kindergarten through three by creating and evaluating a replicable after-school project in eight rural public libraries.
 That kind of skill development is designed to support youth from an early age, in creative ideas and innovations, including entrepreneurship ventures.
 The initiative also emphasizes the importance of family literacy, acknowledging the positive role parents and caretakers can play in shaping children's attitudes towards learning and literacy, according to Arnone.